ganrad/aks-aspnet-sqldb-rest/README.md

     Token | Value
     ----- | -----
     ACR Name | Name of your ACR instance
-    Image Tag | Images tag values which you had noted down at the end of *Section H* and *Exercise 3* Azure SQL Server Connection String | SQL Server connection string
+    Image Tag | Images tag values which you had noted down at the end of *Section I* and *Exercise 3* Azure SQL Server Connection String | SQL Server connection string

     ```bash